 Have you ever considered the consequences of not budgeting?
 If not, now is the time.

-You see, when it comes to personal finance, there are a number of negative outcomes that can come from operating without a budget.
+When it comes to personal finance, there are a number of negative outcomes that can come from operating without a budget.
 And, the longer you take to implement a budget, the more painful these consequences can become.
 So, what are the consequences of not budgeting?

 In short, the most common consequences of not budgeting include a lack of savings, less financial security, out of control spending, a higher likelihood of going into debt, and more financial stress.
 In addition, when you live without a budget, it becomes more difficult to navigate unexpected expenses, and achieve your financial goals.